CalebFenton/CalebFenton.github.io/source/_posts/creating_java_vm_from_android_native_code.md

 printf("testy: %s\n", str);
 ```

-There you go.
+## Conclusion

 Now you have everything you need to instantiate a Java VM from native code.
+You should also have a decent understanding (or at least links to documentation) about some of the options available to you.
+To see a practical application of this technique, check out [Calling JNI Functions with Java Object Arguments from the Command Line](/2017/04/14/calling_jni_functions_with_java_object_arguments_from_the_command_line/).